 Step 3: Now repeat steps 1 and 2 three times.
 By the third repetition, your computer will boot into the recovery environment.

-Step 4: The screen titled "Automatic Repair", click on the "Advanced Options" button
+Step 4: On the screen titled "Automatic Repair", click on the "Advanced Options" button

 Step 5: In the next interface that appears, click on "Troubleshoot" and then select "Advanced Options"